 Proper nitrogen fertility of turfgrass:

-Enhanced turfgrass color
+Enhanced green color

 Nitrogen deficiency: A common visual symptom of deficient nitrogen in turfgrass is yellowing leaves, particularly on older leaves.
 However, nitrogen is not the only essential nutrient or stress that can lead to leaves yellowing, so testing the soil is important.
 Even though a test does not analyze for available nitrogen, a soil test can indicate the availability of other essential nutrients.
 Also check to make sure diseases or insects are not causing leaf yellowing.